In these situations, you might need to use recovery mode to restore your device:

 - While your device is connected, force restart it with these steps, but don't release the buttons when you see the Apple logo, wait until the connect to iTunes screen appears:

 - On an iPhone 7 or iPhone 7 Plus: Press and hold the Side and Volume Down buttons at the same time.
-Keep holding them until you see the recovery-mode screen.
+Keep holding them until you see connect to iTunes screen.

 - On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
-Keep holding them until you see the recovery-mode screen.
+Keep holding them until you see the connect to iTunes screen.

 - When you see the option to Restore or Update, choose Update. iTunes will try to reinstall iOS without erasing your data.
 Wait while iTunes downloads the software for your device.
-If the download takes more than 15 minutes and your device exits recovery mode, let the download finish, then repeat these steps.
+If the download takes more than 15 minutes and your device exits the connect to iTunes screen, let the download finish, then repeat step 3.

 - After the Update or Restore completes, set up your device.

 Get more help

 If you can’t update or restore your device with recovery mode, or you can't use recovery mode because of broken buttons, contact Apple Support.